Carlo-pien/Projet_ML_2_MA1/README.md

 ### The run.ipynb file

-The `run.ipynb` file performs the following steps :
+The `run.py` file performs the following steps :

 - Downloading our best model in the drive (i.e. 500 training epochs using all transformations for the data augmentation)
 - Predicting the test images